-Thanks to the generosity of members and friends, the congregation was in a position to build its first sanctuary by summer.
-First Congregational Church’s first church home was dedicated on August 29, 1875, on the south side of San Antonio St. between Second and Third Streets.
+Thanks to the generosity of members and friends, the congregation was in a position to build its first sanctuary by that summer.
+First Congregational Church’s first church home was dedicated on August 29, 1875, on the south side of San Antonio Street between Second and Third Streets.

 From its earliest days, the congregation had a heart for the community.
 In the 1870’s, First Congregational welcomed children from the San Jose orphanage, who formed the bulk of the church’s Sunday school.

 The church’s ties to the nearby state Normal School (teachers’ college), now San Jose State University, were equally as long-standing and close.
 As early as the 1880s, the congregation provided students with a church-home away from home.
 Students in turn taught Sunday school, provided music for services, and formed a social service group.

 In 1886, the sanctuary was moved to the rear of the San Antonio and Third lot, and was remodeled into a kitchen and Sunday school rooms.
 The congregation’s second church was dedicated on December 27, 1887.
 This would be the home of First Congregational Church for almost 70 years.